 ng used for command-line operations.
 Let’s check the installed version of ng on your system.

-Now, create a new application named hello-angular4 using the Angular CLI tools.
+Now, create a new Angular application using the Angular CLI tools.
 Execute the commands to do this:

-You can change host and port for running Angular application by providing
+- You can change host and port for running Angular application by providing

 ng serve --host 0.0.0.0 --port 8080